Oksana Ivanenko: Biography

-Oksana Dmytrivna Ivanenko was born in Poltava, March 31, 1906.
-She was the daughter of journalist and writer Dmytro Oleksiyovych Ivanenko, and teacher Lydia Mykolayivna Ivanenko.
-Her brother was theoretical physicist, Dmitri Ivanenko.
+Oksana Ivanenko was born in Poltava, March 31, 1906.
+She was the daughter of journalist and writer Dmytro Ivanenko, and teacher Lydia Ivanenko.
+Her brother was theoretical physicist, Dmytro Ivanenko.
 She was the mother of children's writer, Valeria Ivanenko.

 Ivanenko studied at the gymnasium, and then at the workers' school.
 In 1922, she entered the Poltava Institute of Public Education.

 Since 1925, her literary activity included the publication of a large number of books for children and youth.
 In 1926, she graduated from the Faculty of Social Education of the Kharkiv Institute of Public Education, and in 1931, she was an aspirant at the graduate school, Ukrainian Research Institute of Pedagogy, where she headed the section of children's literature in the Kyiv branch of this institute.
 She was an educator at the Gorky Children's Colony under Anton Makarenko.
 From 1932 to 1939, she worked for the Young Bolshevik publishing house, and from 1947 to 1951, for the «Барвінок (Periwinkle) magazine.
 From 1939 to 1957, she lived in Kyiv at the Roliti Writers' House.

 Her works were published in a five-volume "Works" (vols.
 1-5, 1984-1994).
 Ivanenko died in Kyiv on December 17, 1997.
 She was buried in Baikove Cemetery.